KurbanIntelligenceLab/UnderstandingMultiModalGNNs/README.md

 **Spotlight Paper at CVPR 2025 MM4Mat Workshop**

-For full details, see our paper: [Understanding the Capabilities of Molecular Graph Neural Networks in Materials Science Through Multimodal Learning and Physical Context Encoding](https://arxiv.org/abs/2505.12137) ([arXiv:2505.12137](https://arxiv.org/abs/2505.12137)) by Can Polat, Hasan Kurban, Erchin Serpedin, and Mustafa Kurban.
+For full details, see: [Understanding the Capabilities of Molecular Graph Neural Networks in Materials Science Through Multimodal Learning and Physical Context Encoding](https://arxiv.org/abs/2505.12137) ([arXiv:2505.12137](https://arxiv.org/abs/2505.12137)) by Can Polat, Hasan Kurban, Erchin Serpedin, and Mustafa Kurban.
 Presented as a Spotlight Paper at the [Multimodal Learning for Materials Science (MM4Mat) Workshop, CVPR 2025](https://sites.google.com/view/mm4mat).

 ## Dataset